Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

   The :ref:`clang-bundle-entry-id` for the enclosing bundle.

 **eol**
-  The end-of-line character.
+  The end of line character.

 **bundle**
   The code object stored in one of the supported text file formats.

 **OFFLOAD_BUNDLER_MAGIC_STR__**
-  The magic string that marks the existence of offloading data i.e.
+  Magic string that marks the existence of offloading data i.e.
   "__CLANG_OFFLOAD_BUNDLE__".

 .. _clang-bundled-code-object-layout: